Anorexia Nervosa

 Our sessions allow individuals to identify and explore where they may get hooked on uncomfortable thoughts and emotions, leading to difficulty pursuing actions aligned with recovery.

-Maintaining effective behaviors aligned with your recovery
+Maintaining behaviors aligned with your recovery

 Contact us to learn more about our treatment approaches and how we can help you!